Rachid Bouaouzan: Sparta Rotterdam and The Kokmeijer case

 In the 2006–07 season, Bouaouzan continued to establish himself in the first team, playing in the midfield position, but Sparta Rotterdam made a poor start to the season.
-Despite this, the club managed to regain overcome the results and it wasn't until on 30 December 2006 when he scored, in a 3–0 win over Twente.
+Despite this, the club managed to regain overcome the results and he scored in a 3–0 win over Twente on 30 December 2006.
 Halfway through the season, the club was in talks with Bouaouzan over a contract that would keep him until 2010.
 Since the start of the 2006–07 season, he appeared in every league match until injuring his hamstring that kept him out for almost two months.
-It wasn't until on 16 February 2007 when Bouaouzan made his return to the starting line–up against NAC Breda, coming on as a second half substitute, in a 3–1 loss.
+On 16 February 2007, Bouaouzan made his return to the starting line–up against NAC Breda, coming on as a second-half substitute, in a 3–1 loss.
 However, his return was short–lived when he was absent for the next two matches, due to manager Wiljan Vloet decided to leave him out of the squad.
 Bouaouzan returned to the starting line–up against Vitesse on 6 April 2007, as Sparta Rotterdam lost 3–0.
 Two weeks later on 22 April 2007, he scored his second goal of the season, in a 5–2 loss against Ajax.
 At the end of the 2006–07 season, Bouaouzan went on to make a total of twenty–eight appearances and scoring two times in all competitions.

 Ahead of the 2007–08 season, Bouaouzan was expected to be in the first team under the new management of Gert Aandewiel.
 However, he continued to be linked a move away from the club.
 Amid the transfer speculation, Bouaouzan appeared two times for Sparta Rotterdam at the start of the 2007–08 season.
 Weeks after his departure from the club, he was given a farewell send-off following the end of Sparta Rotterdam's match against AZ Alkmaar on 13 September 2007.